Blatnice (Plzeň-North District)

 Blatnice is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 900 inhabitants.

 Blatnice lies approximately 17 km west of Plzeň and 100 km south-west of Prague.

 Etymology

-The name is derived from Czech word bláto (i.e. "mud").
+The name is derived from Czech word bláto (i.e. 'mud').

 History

 The first written mention of Blatnice is from 1379.

-Blatnice was annexed to Nazi Germany in 1938 and administered as part of Reichsgau Sudetenland.
-After the World War II, its German-speaking population was expelled.
+Blatnice was annexed to Nazi Germany in 1938 and administered as part of the Reichsgau Sudetenland.
+After World War II, the German-speaking population was expelled.